willwade/AACDataSet/README.md

 - ✅ Prompts Created: Language has prompt templates and substitutions files
 - ✅ Verified: Language has been tested and verified for quality

+For more information on adding support for new languages, see the [Language Support Documentation](docs/language_support.md).

 # AAC Conversations Dataset Creation Process